-From before record history, man has been fascinated with the production of grapes.
+From before recorded history, man has been fascinated with the production of grapes.
 All grape varieties are heavy producers and may bear fruit for 50 plus years!
-They can grow more than 50 feet long if left alone.
+Grape vines can grow more than 50 feet long if left alone.
 Grapes are quite tolerant of soil fertility, pH and drought.
 Grape vines are very popular for home gardening throughout the U.S. and they are easy to grow.
-Get started with your own home orchard today with grape vines for sale from Willis Orchard Company!
+Get started with your own home orchard today with both grape vines for sale and wine grape varieties from Willis Orchard Company!

 Grapes are beautiful in their design and splendid in their usage - small and sturdy, round and fat, varying shades of purple, red and green; great for eating, perfect for making jams and jellies and, of course, the star component in making wines the world over.

 At present, there are approximately 8,000 varieties in cultivation.
 Grape plants are divided into two basic groups: Bunch Grapes and Muscadines.
 These groups are then broken down into sub-groups such as wine grapes, seedless grapes, or scuppernongs.
 This page includes our selection of seeded and seedless grape plants from Bunch and Seedless Grape Vines, Muscadine and Scuppernong Grape Vines and Wine Grape Vines.
 No matter what your need, you will find the selection, price and service that you deserve when you buy grape vines and plants from Willis Orchard Company.